Wild Elephant Watching in Wayanad Kerala

 As we moved ahead in our bus we started discussing man animal conflict in these densely covered yet populated jungles where the invasive species (Homo sapiens) is slowly destroying the habitat and sources of water and food for the long-term residents of the forest.

 Do I have a solution for the same?
-I wish I had an answer for it, but till then we can only hope that human and animal interaction in these jungles remain minimum and the drivers on these highways respect the speed limits and give animals the first right of passage.
+I wish I had an answer for it, but till then we can only hope that human and animal interaction in these jungles remains minimum and the drivers on these highways respect the speed limits and give animals the first right of passage.
 Till then we will keep on discovering road kills of innocent creatures that had no idea what the bright lights coming in their direction at high speed are capable of doing.

 Here is wishing safe Jungles and safer highways for our Wild Elephants, may their tribe increase.

-Where to stay in Wayanad: We stayed in Vythri Resort, a high-end luxurious resort that also has tree houses.
+Where to stay in Wayanad: We stayed in Vythri Resort, a high-end luxury resort that also has tree houses.
 You can also choose from a lot of plantation homestays like Pranavam Home Stay for an authentic Kerala Plantation Homestay Experience.

 Also Read: Elephant Parade in Thailand